 - Michigan's Safe Drinking Water Act includes additional requirements for drinking water quality.

-How does the water get from a type 1 community public water supply to your home?
+How does your city/community residential water get to your home?

 Learn more in this MiEnviroMinute video.